AusDTO/dto-design-guide/index.md

 ## Foundations

-Guidance on the UI&#8209;Kit core modules: typography, layout and colours.
+Guidance on the UI-Kit core modules: typography, layout and colours.

 <a href="/foundations/" role="button">View foundations</a>